cpcwood/psql-backup-s3/README.md

 ## Create PGP Keys

-On a separate (ideally air-gapped) machine, install GPG so encryption keys can be generated:
+On a separate (ideally air-gapped) machine, install [GPG](https://gnupg.org/) so encryption keys can be generated:

 ```sh
 apk add gnupg
 ```

-Then create a public/private pair of GPG keys using [GPG](https://gnupg.org/).
-Using a public key to encrypt the backup on the server will help prevent the database backup being compromised if the environment variables used in the backup script are leaked.
+Then create a pair of public and private encryption keys.
+Using public-key cryptography to encrypt the backup on the server will help prevent the database backup from being compromised if the environment variables are leaked.

-- Generate key using email for ID: ```gpg --gen-key```
+- Generate a keypair using your email for ID: ```gpg --gen-key```
-- Get public key id using list keys: ```gpg --list-keys```
-- Export public key: ```gpg --armor --export <your-email>```
+- Export the public key: ```gpg --armor --export <your-email>```
-- Export secret key and move to [secure storage](https://lwn.net/Articles/734767/).
+- Export the secret key and move to [secure storage](https://lwn.net/Articles/734767/).

-## Add to System
+## Deploy

-Depending on your deployment setup, there will different ways run the backup script on a regular interval.
+Depending on your deployment setup, there will be different ways to deploy the script to run the backup job regularly.

 Here are the setup methods for two typical deployment types:
 - Traditional VM - Linux cron
 - Kubernetes - CronJob